offen/website/homepage/content/pages/about.md

 >
 > [Eric Schmidt](https://www.eff.org/de/deeplinks/2009/12/google-ceo-eric-schmidt-dismisses-privacy) (at this time CEO of Google), 2009

 We would like to turn the tables on this much quoted statement and apply it to the operators of services and websites instead of their users.
-The analytics software Offen *transparently and uncompromisingly discloses what data is being collected and what it is being used for* to the users.
+Offen Fair Web Analytics *transparently and uncompromisingly discloses what data is being collected and what it is being used for* to the users.

 ### For users

-Visiting a website or using a web application that utilizes Offen, the user gains access to and ownership of the usage data collected.
+Visiting a website or using a web application that utilizes Offen Fair Web Analytics, the user gains access to and ownership of the usage data collected.
 As a guiding principle, data collection is Opt-In only.
 Consent can be revoked at any time, just like users can choose delete their data retroactively.
-The cookie used by Offen allows viewing all of the associated metrics so that users can *assert themselves what is being collected and what isn't*.
+The cookie used by Offen Fair Web Analytics allows viewing all of the associated metrics so that users can *assert themselves what is being collected and what isn't*.
 Data is being displayed in an accessible and articulate manner and each metric comes with explanations about its usage, relevance and possible privacy implications.

 <img class="smaller-image-2 mt3" alt="Lots of ways to break your software" src="/theme/images/gfx-deepdive-B.png"/>